ngjsjordan/tp/docs/DeveloperGuide.md

    1. Prerequisites: Have previously launched the app and added/modified some data.
 The `data/ClientSquare.json` file exists with your custom data.

    1. Double-click the jar file.<br>
-      Expected: The application starts with your previously saved data (persons and appointments).
+      Expected: The application starts with your previously saved data (clients and appointments).
 No sample data is loaded.

 1. Shutting down the application